 Other Factors Affecting Selection Of Drilling Mud Motors Specification:

 Each size and type of PDM is designed to take a certain range of volumes of fluid.
 The proper selection of drilling mud motor specification for hole cleaning issues will be the multilobe motors, as they have a broader flow rate range and a much higher maximum allowable flow rate than 1:2 lobe PDMs of the same O.D.
 This gives better hole-cleaning capability – useful when the rate of penetration ROP is high.

 No-load Pressure Loss:

-This term is a certain pressure loss that is needed to overcome the rotor/stator friction forces and cause the drilling mud motor to turn off btm.
+This term is a certain pressure loss needed to overcome the rotor/stator friction forces and cause the drilling mud motor to turn off BTM.
 This pressure loss and motor RPM are proportional to flow rate.
 Their values are known for each size and type of PDM.
 The no-load Pressure Loss is usually no greater than 100 psi.

 Drilling Mud Motor Differential Pressure (Pmotor):

 Drilling Mud Motor Differential Pressure can be defined as the increase in pressure as the bit touches the bottom and effective WOB is applied,

 Pmotor = P on bottom – P off bottom